twisterghost/jankbot/README.md

 ## Running Jankbot

-Once you have the config file set up and you've run `npm install` in the Jankbot directory on your machine and you have a Steam account ready to go with at least one purchase, you are READY TO RUN JANKBOT, WOOHOO!
+Once you have installed and configured Jankbot and you have a Steam account ready to go with at least one purchase, you are READY TO RUN JANKBOT, WOOHOO!

 **To run Jankbot:** `./jankbot`